Crypto137/MHServerEmu/docs/GameData/Calligraphy.md

 ## Directory

-Directory (`.directory`) files contain information required for the initialization of the `DataDirectory` singleton class.
+Directory (`.directory`) files contain information required for the initialization of the `DataDirectory` class.
 There's a total of five directory files, each containing a number of records with slightly different structures.

 All directories start with a Calligraphy header and the number of records contained in the directory.